uw-ssec/biodiversity-horizons/docs/running_on_hyak.md

 You should now see the `Apptainer>` prompt.

-Inside the Apptainer shell, verify the `data-raw/` and `outputs/` folder is
+Inside the Apptainer shell, verify the `data-raw/` and `outputs/` folders are
 available:

 ```